BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 <img src="./figs/jetstream/Fig3.png" width="100%" />

 Next it will ask for xsede login details.
 Everyone should have made an account in preparation for the course.
 If you still need to create an account, you can find instructions [here](https://docs.jetstream-cloud.org/alloc/overview/).
-For assistance with creating an xsede account contact [Erica Nielsen](esnielsen@ucdavis.edu)
+For assistance with creating an xsede account contact Erica Nielsen (esnielsen@ucdavis.edu)

 <img src="./figs/jetstream/Fig4.png" width="100%" />